 The Exiles comic books definitive issue-by-issue collecting guide and trade reading order for omnibus, hardcover, and trade paperback collections.
 Find every issue and appearance!
 Part of Crushing Krisis’s Crushing Comics.
-Last updated July 2016 with titles scheduled for release through December 2016.
+Last updated April 2023 with titles scheduled for release through August 2023.

-Prior to the launch of Ultimate Comics in 200o, Marvel Comics had a slim list of titles that lived permanently in alternate continuities – and Exiles was nothing like Ultimate Comics.
+Prior to the launch of Ultimate Comics in 200o, Marvel Comics had a slim list of ongoing titles that lived permanently in alternate continuities.
+Exiles was nothing like Ultimate Comics.

-Age of Apocalypse.
-That event presented four months of an alternate reality full of X-Men reimagined to take advantage of their best and worst qualities.
+Age of Apocalypse had presented four months of an alternate reality full of X-Men reimagined to take advantage of their best and worst qualities.
 Exiles would do the same, only with a palette of infinite realities from which to choose.

-Despite that, the book is regarded highly by fans – at least, it was when it was helmed by creator Judd Winnick.
-By contrast, any issues penned by Uncanny scribes Chris Claremont and Chuck Austen aren’t as popular with fans.
+Despite that, the book is regarded highly by fans – at least, it was when it was helmed by creator Judd Winick.
+By contrast, any issues penned by Uncanny scribes Chris Claremont and Chuck Austen aren’t as popular.

 Join the Crushing On Crushing Krisis mailing list for a notice whenever this page is updated with new collections – plus, a not-more-than-weekly ping about new comics content.